fish-shell/fish-shell/README.rst

 Sphinx is also optionally required to build the documentation from a cloned git repository.

-Additionally, running the test suite requires python 3.3+ and the pexpect package.
+Additionally, running the test suite requires Python 3.5+ and the pexpect package.

 Building from source (all platforms) - Makefile generator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~